 With these recipes, you won’t have to spend a long time in your kitchen!
-The best thing is, you don’t have to look any farther than your kitchen cabinet for the ingredients!
+The best part is that you may not have to look any farther than your kitchen cabinet for the ingredients!
 Browse through the ingredients and you’ll see what we’re talking about.
-No unfamiliar names, no complicated herbs, nothing you wouldn’t easily find at your nearby market.
+No unfamiliar names, no complicated herbs — nothing you wouldn’t easily find at your nearby market.
 Without further ado, let’s get right into the recipes!

 - 1 cup Quinoa

 - 1 cup (or 1½ cup) Water